kay-wong/kay-wong.github.io/_posts/2021-03-15-outreachy-wikimedia-internship-wrapup.md

 Beyond the dataset and benchmarking deliverables, our main contribution is a template-based methodology for extracting such datasets on Wikipedia.
 This means that the approach is applicable towards similar datasets for other templates on Wikipedia.
 It was also important to us that our final approach was language agnostic, which means that the method is transferable to other language versions of Wikipedia as well.

 We released our code for dataset construction on [our GitHub page](https://github.com/kay-wong/Wiki-Reliability).
-A full report of my research project is also available on [Meta-Wiki](https://meta.wikimedia.org/wiki/Research:Wiki-Reliability:_A_Large_Scale_Dataset_for_Content_Reliability_on_Wikipedia), where I described in full detail our dataset, methodology, and benchmarking results.
+A full report of my research project is also available on [Meta-Wiki](https://meta.wikimedia.org/wiki/Research:Wiki-Reliability:_A_Large_Scale_Dataset_for_Content_Reliability_on_Wikipedia), describing in full detail our dataset, methodology, and benchmarking results.

 <br>
 <br>